 There are two major points:

-1) If a real card owner notices that his or her card is stolen and used for a payment, they will definitely turn to the bank, file an application and say: “I did not buy that, please return my money back!”
-Such operation is called a Chargeback.
+- If a real card owner notices that his or her card is stolen and used for payment, they will definitely turn to the bank, file an application and say: “I did not buy that, please return my money back!”
+Such an operation is called a Chargeback.
 In cases like this, banks, as a rule, go to meet a client’s needs, return the money and expose the fine to the payment system for having approved such a payment.

-As a result, the merchant loses money for their product or provided service and furthermore, pays the fine.
-This effectively means that the merchant will go into the red.
+As a result, the merchant loses money for their product or service provided and furthermore, pays the fine.
+This effectively means that the merchant will go into the red

 Being a merchant, you need to enter into a contract with an acquiring bank for accepting electronic payments.
 This is a chargeable service.
 In fact, any attempt to contact the bank is a paid operation, and the bank itself has its own anti-fraud mechanisms that may reject a payment.